-Services that are covered for you Home infusion therapy (continued) durable medical equipment benefit Remote monitoring Mhat you must pay when you get these services Part D prescription drug coverage, please refer to the AvMed Medicare 2025 Comprehensive Formulary for pricing details.
-Formulary for pricing details. (prior authorization may be required)

-Hospice care

-You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
+Services that are covered for you What you must pay when you get these services Home infusion therapy (continued) durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion drugs furnished by a qualified home infusion therapy supplier Part D prescription drug coverage, please refer to the AvMed Medicare 2025 Comprehensive Formulary for pricing details. (prior authorization may be required) Hospice care You are eligible for the hospice benefit when your doctor and the hospice medical director have given you a terminal prognosis certifying that you're terminally ill and have 6 months or less to live if your illness runs its normal course.
 You may receive care from any Medicare-certified hospice program.
 Your plan is obligated to help you find Medicare-certified hospice programs in the plan's service area, including those the MA organization owns, controls, or has a financial interest in.
-Your hospice doctor can be a network provider or an out-of-network provider.

-When you enroll in a Medicarecertified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not AvMed Medicare Access.
+Your hospice doctor can be a network When you enroll in a Medicare- certified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not AvMed Medicare Access.